nefarius/Nefarius.Utilities.Registry/README.md

 - `RegFile` class can now parse from streams in addition to file paths
 - Added `RegValueType` for `REG_DWORD`, `REG_SZ`, ... as a [SmartEnum](https://github.com/ardalis/SmartEnum)
 - Migrated strings to better suited types where applicable
+- Migrated string processing to using Spans where applicable
+- Greatly improved parsing speed and reduced memory footprint

 ## 3rd party credits